ritesh-debnath-12/JavaSortTest/README.md

 If you are still having problems, watch a YouTube video or something, [this can be a good start](https://www.youtube.com/watch?v=SQykK40fFds).

+## How to Run
+Both the directories are Java projects on their own, so you need to open your text editor or IDE in their root contexts(i.e Singlethreaded/ or Mulithreaded/).
+Being in the context of JavaSortTest will **not** work!<br>
+You can try cd, or if you are using VSCode or IntelliJ, you can just right-click within Singlethreaded(or the other), and choose "Open with Code" or "Open with IntelliJ", if its not present, well, you can directly open powershell or cmd from the explorer path.<br>

+PS: You should really include [VSCode](https://www.youtube.com/watch?v=4qspErFtm00)/[IntelliJ](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360005182840/comments/10494930377618)/etc in your file context, if its not present.

 ## Index
 1. Singlethreaded
    - [genFile.java](Singlethreaded/src/genFile.java)